-It’s beginning to look a lot like Christmas can be said when the downtown Watertown Christmas decorations are put up, usually before Thanksgiving with a tree-lighting ceremony the week or so afterward.
-Not every year has had decorations or a tree put up, though.
-Back in 1942 and 1943, during WWII, neither tree or lights were on display.
+It’s beginning to look a lot like Christmas can be said when the downtown Watertown Christmas decorations are put up, usually before Thanksgiving, with a tree-lighting ceremony the week or so afterward.
+Not every year has had decorations, or a tree put up, though.
+Back in 1942 and 1943, neither trees nor lights were displayed during WWII.
 Other years faced uncertainty due to a lack of budget, but, being the time of year for giving, donations from downtown merchants and the community itself would usually ensure a festive look for downtown.

-After a shortfall of funding in the early 1950s, the Watertown chamber of commerce would organize a committee to make improvements for the Christmas decorations downtown as there had been no major changes over the last 20 years.
-They would come up with a budget of $3,000, from merchants and the community itself, and purchase additional lights and decorations.
-The decorations included a 15-piece outdoor Nativity scene complete with stable, figures of Joseph, Mary, Wise Man, boy shepherd, Christ child in wooden crib, two cattle, a donkey, three lambs and, hark! a herald angel.
+After a shortfall of funding in the early 1950s, the Watertown chamber of commerce would organize a committee to improve the Christmas decorations downtown, as there had been no major changes over the last 20 years.
+They would come up with a budget of $3,000 from merchants and the community itself and purchase additional lights and decorations.
+The decorations included a 15-piece outdoor Nativity scene complete with a stable, figures of Joseph, Mary, Wise Man, a boy shepherd, Christ child in a wooden crib, two cattle, a donkey, three lambs, and hark! a herald angel.